Building With Bevy

 In order to provide this API, functions used as systems have to follow a few key rules.
 In Bevy, these rules enforce what arguments a system can accept, so that the application scheduler can call each system with the appropriate data from its internal state.
 The rules are implemented by the IntoSystem and SystemParam traits, which are automatically implemented for any functions with valid argument types.
 A short list of the most common argument types includes:

-• A "Resource" (queried using the Res and ResMut types) which accesses a global singleton object attached to the World.
+types) which accesses a global singleton object attached to the World. - The

 These tools provide the basic operations needed to run an ECS-based application.
 Under-the-hood, Bevy (and other ECS frameworks) use this "system" structure to maximize parallelism and performance when executing the logic of the overall system.
 To do so without creating undefined behavior, Bevy needs to ensure that data is accessed in safe ways.
 For example, Bevy shuld not not provide mutable access to some global Resource or some Component to more than one system at a time, and so it must schedule systems in a way that obeys these rules.